lancedb/lance/java/spark/README.md

 # Spark-Lance Connector

-The Spark-Lance Connector allows Apache Spark to efficiently read tables stored in Lance format.
+The Spark-Lance Connector allows Apache Spark to efficiently read datasets stored in Lance format.
 Lance is a modern columnar data format optimized for machine learning workflows and datasets, supporting distributed, parallel scans, and optimizations such as column and filter pushdown to improve performance.
 Additionally, Lance provides high-performance random access that is 100 times faster than Parquet without sacrificing scan performance.